spencerbertsch1/Software_Design-ENGS_65/Practice C/README.md

+# Practice C++

-This folder contains several practice files that I have worked on during the course and after the course to keep myself as fluent as possible with C++.
+This directory contains practice questions and exercises used to keep myself as fluent as possible in the C++ programming language.